Tennessee Implied Consent Law

 A blood test may not be mandated based on implied consent.
 A blood test may be ordered based on:

-- The driver’s explicit consent, along with a written waiver;
+- The driver’s explicit consent, along with a written waiver

-- A valid search warrant; or
+- A valid search warrant

-- Under exigent circumstances that allow a warrantless search.
+- Under exigent circumstances that allow a warrantless search

 Additionally, a blood test of an unconscious or incapacitated person is only permitted with a warrant or if an exigency exists.

+The police will issue another charge of violation of the implied consent charge.
 If you refuse to submit to a breath test after a DUI arrest, your license can be revoked for a period of one year.
 However, you may still apply for a restricted license that would allow you to drive under limited circumstances, such as going to and from work.

 An implied consent violation is a civil matter — not a criminal matter.
 You cannot go to jail for refusing a test.
 However, if you have also been charged with and convicted of DUI, you can go to jail for that.
 It is important to work with an attorney who can handle the civil and criminal components of your case.
 Our Nashville implied consent lawyers can identify options that may help you keep your license and keep you out of jail.